TUdby/RSA-Educational/README.md

 ## 8. The Chinese Remainder Theorem

-Now we are ready to add the chinese remainder theorem.
+Now we are ready to start on the chinese remainder theorem.
 First we will look at the theorem itself in general, then we will see what it means for RSA.

 The Chinese Remainder Theorem (CRT) is about answering the following type of